 What other ISA options are available?

-You can also put your money into other ISA options, including:
+You can also put your money into other types of ISA, including:

 - Cash ISA